eunomia-bpf/bpftime/README.md

 `bpftime` is continuously evolving with more features in the pipeline:

-- An AOT compiler for eBPF can be easily added based on the LLVM IR.
+- [ ] An AOT compiler for eBPF can be easily added based on the LLVM IR.
+- [ ] perf event and ring buffer output support.
+- [ ] more examples and usecases.
-- More map types and distribution maps support.
+- [ ] More map types and distribution maps support.
-- User-space eBPF to speed up fuse.
-- eBPF for GPU sharing programs.
-- RDMA with distribution eBPF runtimes.
-- User-space eBPF syscall bypass.
+- [ ] More program types support.

 Stay tuned for more developments from this promising project!
 You can find `bpftime` on [GitHub](https://github.com/eunomia-bpf/bpftime).

 ## License

 This project is licensed under the MIT License.

+If you have any questions or suggestions, you can also contact yunwei356@gmail.com or wechat `yunwei2567` for more details!